-Indicators: Withdrawal 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the withdrawal procedure?
-2. Does the law provide for an appeal against the withdrawal decision? ☐ Yes ☐ No 3.
-Do beneficiaries have access to free legal assistance at first instance in practice?
-Yes With difficulty No
+1. Indicators: Withdrawal Is a personal interview of the beneficiary in most cases conducted in p procedure? oractice in the withdrawal ⊠ Yes 2.
+Does the law provide for an appeal against the withdrawal decision?
+Yes 🗌 No 3.
+Do beneficiaries have access to free legal assistance at first instance in Yes With difficu